 Connecting with nature to promote healing and wellbeing

-Throughout the past year many people have sought refuge and respite within our woodlands.
+During the pandemic many more people sought refuge and respite within our woodlands.
 The benefits of immersion in nature are well documented and it has been shown that people’s health and mental wellbeing can improve immensely just by spending time within green spaces.

-We aim to develop this and create a series of events and activities that will further enhance people’s understanding and connection with the natural world.
+We are continuing to develop this through a range of events and activities that will further enhance people’s understanding and connection with the natural world.

-Working alongside local artists, theatre companies and outdoor learning providers we shall create a variety of activities and opportunities that shall bring a new level of nature awareness and appreciation to the people of Buxton.
+Working alongside local artists, theatre companies and outdoor learning providers we have a variety of activities and opportunities that shall bring a new level of nature awareness and appreciation to the people of Buxton.

-The Stronger Roots project will run until March 2022 and will help build on this momentum to benefit both our woodlands and people.
+The Stronger Roots project began in early 2021 and was initially funded by the National Lottery Heritage Fund (GCRF).
+Initially it helped build on this momentum to benefit both our woodlands and people.
 However, the project shall in turn create a lasting legacy in both the hearts and minds of the people as well as the woodlands of Buxton.